 High mounting requirements

-Hykolity Dusk to Dawn LED Security Light: Best Instant-On Light
+8. Hykolity Dusk to Dawn LED Security Light: Instant-On Pick

 The Hykolity Dusk to Dawn LED Security Light is one of the brightest we’ve found.
 Best of all, it doesn’t take minutes to warm up and reach full brightness—the Instant On feature delivers powerful illumination almost immediately.
 And Dusk to Dawn technology means the light comes on as the sun sets and goes off when it rises again.
 But it isn’t equipped with a motion detector, so that might be a deal breaker.
 Another thing to watch out for is inconsistent quality.
 Several customers have complained about receiving one light that works perfectly along with another that doesn’t.